An Interactive Greedy Approach to Group Sparsity in High Dimensions: Conclusion

 \section{Conclusion}

 In this paper, we propose a new interactive greedy algorithm designed to exploit known grouping structure for improved estimation and feature group recovery performance.
 Motivated under a general setting applicable to a broad range of applications, we provide the theoretical and empirical investigations on the proposed algorithm.
 This study establishes explicit estimation error bounds and group selection consistency results in high-dimensional linear model and logistic regression, and supports that this new algorithm can be a promising and flexible group sparsity learning tool in practice.
+In the future, it is of interest to conduct further study under the general setting and give explicit performance guarantee for a broader class of GLM models beyond linear and logistic regression.
+It is also promising to study the performance of our approach under challenging settings including sequential decision making (e.g., \citealp{qian2016kernel}) and non-smooth objective function (e.g., \citealp{gu2018admm}) problems.